gchen0119/openimagechallenge/README.md

 > gcloud compute ssh gchen@<LOCAL_IP> --command='gsutil cp /path/to/file gs://mybucket'

 where `<LOCAL_IP>` can be located by `ifconfig` on macbook or `ip addr show` on linux.

+* Push to Container Registry hosted by google on `gcr.io`.
+Login to google cloud shell and

+> gcloud config set project openimagechallenge

+where `openimagechallenge` is the `Project ID` shown on the console.
+Then login to get authorization and follow the steps to authenticate.

+> gcloud auth login

+Then obtain the access-token for docker

+> gcloud auth print-access-token

+Copy the access-token and go to the COS VM instance

+> docker login -u oauth2accesstoken -p "<paste-the-access-token-here\>" https://gcr.io

+Finally `push` the image into the google cloud Container Registry (just like Docker Hub)

+> docker push HOSTNAME/PROJECT_ID/IMAGENAME:TAG

+In my case

+> docker push gcr.io/openimageschallenge/openimage:python3.5.6-stretch